 Accelerate your Career with a Master of Engineering in Design and Manufacturing

 Whether working in the public or private sector, engineers are constrained by financial realities.
 Knowledge of accounting - how it works, its assumptions, and its usefulness - is an essential prerequisite to informed participation in business decision-making.
 The purpose of this course is therefore to provide a sound basic understanding of accounting - the "language of business" - and to develop skills in the interpretation and use of accounting information.
-The course will provide a thorough understanding of how accounting information is used in organizations.
-We briefly consider reporting to external parties (financial accounting), and consider in more depth the measurement of product and activity cost (cost accounting), and the use of cost information for decision-making, planning, budgeting, and the measurement of performance (management accounting).
+The course will provide an understanding of how accounting information is used in organizations.
+We will consider reporting to external parties (financial accounting), and consider in more depth the measurement of product and activity costs (cost accounting), and the use of cost information for decision-making, planning, budgeting, and the measurement of performance (management accounting).

 Darroch (Rick) Robertson is an Associate Professor in the Management Accounting and Control area at the Richard Ivey School of Business with a teaching emphasis in taxation and financial accounting.
 He has taught in all of School’s degree programs and was the founding director of Financial Analysis for Non-financial Executives, a highly rated, five-day executive program.
 He was won several teaching awards at Ivey including being a three time winner of the David C. Burgoyne Award for outstanding commitment to student development.
 His research interests are currently in the area of corporate income taxes and the provision of pension benefits by corporations.